mesalytic/Helixus/README.md

 Helixus is a multi-function Discord bot coded in Javascript using [discord.js](https://discord.js.org).

 **This is the V2 branch of the bot.
-As the V3 is in the works, this repo will not be updated (unless major bugs needs fixing before V3 arrival).
-However, this is most stable version of the bot right now, so you're still encouraged in using this version of the bot.**
+As V3 is out, this repo will not be updated.
+You're encouraged to not use this version of the bot.
+This is preserved for the sake of preserving...**

 ## V2 Acknowledged bugs fixed in V3
     - Music not working